JewishAmerica.

 Why does the Torah uses redundant language to instructs us to give charity?

-The phrase "Give, you shall give" indicates that whatever one gives to charity is actually given twice.
+The phrase "Give, you shall give" indicates that whatever one gives

-All that a person owns really belongs to Hashem.
-Some of that which is given to a person is meant for the person's own use, and some is meant for the person to distribute to charity.
+a person is meant for the person's own use, and some is meant for the person to distribute

 (Haflo'oh - Itturei Torah)